davidgasquez/handbook/content/rationality.md

 ## Resources

 * [LessWrong](https://www.lesswrong.com/) - A community dedicated to improving reasoning and decision-making.
-* [Rationality Checklist](https://www.rationality.org/resources/rationality-checklist) - Checklist for personal use, so you can have a wish-list of rationality habits and see if you’re acquiring good habits.
+* [Rationality Checklist](https://www.rationality.org/resources/rationality-checklist) - Checklist for personal use, so you can have a wish-list of rationality habits and see if you're acquiring good habits.
 * [Kialo](https://www.kialo.com/) - Tool to explore debates.
 * [Arguman](https://arguman.org/) - An argument analysis platform.
 * [Guesstimate](https://www.getguesstimate.com/) - A spreadsheet for things
-that aren’t certain.
+that aren't certain.
 * [Rationality skill tree](https://www.lesswrong.com/posts/wccxMtZdEvHzLRNTZ/a-practice-of-rationality-sequence?commentId=BFaNYCKd3oQqQoZpH).